 Members are required to provide assurance that risk management is part of their internal controls framework; through their risk management processes, they should be identifying any potential risks to which the global organisation might be exposed.

 h.
 Delivery

-Members should demonstrate their ability to deliver against the four aims of our global strategy, depending on their context, stage of development and organisational membership.
+Members should demonstrate their ability to deliver against the aims of global strategy, depending on their context, capabilities, and stage of development.

 Process for admission of a new WaterAid member